AntonyNeal/osullivanfarms/README-TEMPLATE.md

        control: {
          id: 'hero-main',
          url: 'https://your-image-url.com/hero.jpg',
-         alt: 'Your hero image description'
+         alt: 'Your hero image description',
-       }
+       },
      },
      gallery: [
        // Your gallery photos
-     ]
+     ],
    };
    ```

 ### Deployment Options

 #### DigitalOcean App Platform (Recommended)

 The platform is optimized for DigitalOcean deployment with:

 - **Automatic scaling** based on traffic
 - **Built-in CDN** for global performance
 - **Database integration** for bookings and tenant data
 - **Environment variable management**

 #### Other Platforms

 - **Vercel**: Perfect for frontend deployment
 - **Netlify**: Great for static hosting with serverless functions
 - **AWS**: Complete control with S3, CloudFront, and Lambda